 Reset Yourself, Organize and Backup Files

 Reset yourself for the new year by investing in an external hard drive.
-Most people have them, I just snagged one this year and immediately began to move stuff off of my current computer.
+Most people have them, but in case you don’t make sure you get one.
 Fortunately programs like Google Drive and Evernote are great for cloud storage, but I’ve had a computer stolen before and nothing hits different than knowing my external hard drive is full of things I need.

 Revisit Core Values